 The plug-in hybrid power technology is not involved in this study.
 Comparing with the conventional hybrid power technologies, the size of battery mounted in the plug-in hybrid electric vehicles (PHEV) is larger than those in HEVs to support longer extended electric drive range.
 The control system, working condition, control logic and principle of fuel consumption reduction are remarkably different from conventional HEVs.
 In addition, PHEV is classified into the category of New energy vehicles (NEV) in China, benefiting from preferential policies that are different from conventional HEV, and will affect technology cost and market acceptance.
-Therefore, plug-in hybrid power technologies in this paper.
+Therefore, plug-in hybrid power technology is not considered in the analysis of HEV technologies in this paper.